Downtown DC streets to close ahead of January rallies

 WASHINGTON (WDVM) – Large demonstrations in the nation’s capital are scheduled for this upcoming week and the city has already announced restrictions for drivers in the area.

-January 5 through the 7, drivers can expect to see blocked off roads and parking restrictions in and around the White House and Capitol Building.
+January 5 through the 7, drivers can expect to see blocked off roads and parking restrictions in and around the White House and Capital Building.

 Most of these planned demonstrations are expected to take place on January 6 when Congress is scheduled to certify the election results, confirming Joe Biden as the president of the United States.